-Lab reports: After completing a certain set of labs, each student will be required to turn in the lab report at the start of next lab.
-Please see the tentative schedule posted on Sakai.
+Lab reports: After completing a certain set of labs, each student will be required to submit the lab report in Sakai at the start of next lab.
+Please see the tentative schedule posted in Sakai.

 Lab report should have the following sections: